 Friends and family are great, but there comes a point where they either don’t want to hear about it anymore or they just don’t have the skills and knowledge to be able to help you effectively.

 Stop looking back and start looking forward.
 Focus on what’s important to you right now, where you want to be and how you’re going to get there.

 Looking to the future is one of the best ways to move forward after divorce or separation.

-If you’re going through a separation or divorce, and want to make sure you can move on quickly and amicably, talk to our divorce mediation specialist in Perth, Ian Shann.
+If you’re going through a separation or divorce, and want to make sure you can move on quickly and amicably, talk to our family dispute resolution specialist in Perth, Ian Shann.

 Get in touch with us online or call Ian on 0418 928 448 for an obligation-free and confidential chat.